 We test the new model against several seed dispersal data sets obtained from controlled seed release experiments.
-Ideally, model's capacity to predict LDD should be tested against "real" LDD data.
-Yet, quantifying LDD remains unaddressed challenge (Nathan et al. 2003) and its definition is still rather vague and case-specific (Nathan 2005).
+Ideally, the model's capacity to predict LDD should be tested against "real" LDD data.
+Yet quantifying LDD remains an unaddressed challenge (Nathan et al. 2003), and its definition is still rather vague and case specific (Nathan 2005).
 We approached these difficulties in two ways.
-First, we compared the performance of WALD and some alternative models in fitting the dispersal data after setting thresholds of >5 and >10 meters from the source.
-This procedure examines the model capacity (and robustness) to fit the low frequency of observed dispersal kernels away from the mode (Portnoy and Willson.
-1993).
+First, we compared the performance of WALD and some alternative models in fitting the dispersal data after setting thresholds of >5 and >10 m from the source.
+This procedure examines the model's ability (and robustness) to fit the low frequency of observed dispersal kernels away from the mode (Portnoy and Willson 1993).
 We emphasize that these release experiments were designed to encompass a wide range of influencing factors; while this approach was chosen to enhance the generality of our results, it inherently acts to reduce predictive ability.
-Second, we also develop an analytical expression for calculating the probabilities reported in Nathan et al. (2002b).
-This test is directly related to LDD since seed uplifting by vertical updrafts is crucial (or necessary condition) for LDD.
+Second, we also developed an analytical expression for calculating the probability of a seed's escaping the forest canopy and tested this model against observed seed uplifting probabilities reported in Nathan et al. (2002a).
+This test is directly related to LDD because seed uplifting by vertical updrafts is crucial (or a necessary condition) for LDD.

-Next, we analyze the tail properties of the predicted dispersal kernel and verified whether these emerging properties accord a wide range of fitted power-law tails (i.e., heavy tails) from the literature.
-Finally, we demonstrate how to use the proposed approach to solve the so-called inverse problem - extracting biological dispersal traits and wind parameters by statistical fitting of the simplified analytical expression to measured dispersal kernels.
+Next, we analyze the tail properties of the predicted dispersal kernel and verify whether these emerging properties accord with a wide range of fitted power-law tails (i.e., heavy tails) from the literature.
+Finally, we demonstrate how to use the proposed approach to solve the so-called inverse problem-extracting biological dispersal traits and wind parameters by statistical fitting of the simplified analytical expression to measured dispersal kernels.